poseidon-framework/poseidon-framework.github.io/xerxes.md

                            tab-separated file
 ```

 The output gives both cumulative (up to allele-count k) and and per-allele-frequency RAS (for allele count k) for every pair of left and rights.
-The standard out contains a pretty-printed table, and in adition, a tab-separated file is written to the file specified using option `-f`.
+The standard out contains a pretty-printed table, and in addition, a tab-separated file is written to the file specified using option `-f`.

 `xerxes ras` makes a few important assumptions:

 1. It assumes that the Right Populations are "nearly" completely non-missing.
 Any allele that is actually missing from the rights is in fact treated as homozygous-reference!
-A different approach would be to compute the actual frequencies on the non-missing right alleles, but then we cannot anymore nicely accumulate over different ascertainment allele counts.
+A different approach would be to compute the actual frequencies on the non-missing right alleles, but then we cannot any more nicely accumulate over different ascertainment allele counts.
 2. If no outgroup is specified, the ascertainment operates on minor-allele frequency (as in fstats)
 3. If an outgroup is specified and missing from a SNP, or if the SNP is polymorphic, the SNP is skipped as missing

+***